bolthur/kernel/README.md

-# MIST
+# bolthur kernel

-_MIST_ is a recursive acronym for "MIST is somehow terrible".
-Below are some introductions, help and decisions about mist project.
-Originally it was derived from the german word mist, which might be translated as _crap_.
+bolthur kernel project.
+Below are some introductions, help and decisions about bolthur kernel project.

 ## Things to be done